sakram80/GetAndCleanProject/README.md

 2. Combine trainData into columns as first column, subject train, second column.
 3. Read test data into tables.
 4. Combine testData into columns as first column, subject test, second column.
-5. read features_info from file, make put it as column names of new data set.
+5. read features.txt from file, make put it as column names of new data set.
 6. get mean and std columns.
 7 read activities.
 8. Link activity with labels.